IQ404/study-notes/README.md

 Note that there is also a default texture object.
 When calling `glBindTexture(GL_TEXTURE_2D, 0)`, it actually associates the default texture object with the active texture unit.

-Textrue object stores states representing the texture parameters associated with it.
+Texture object stores states representing the texture parameters associated with it.
 Note that those states are NOT stored in texture units.

 ## Basic abstraction of texture